Actions Examples

 Setup:

-1. Document Updated trigger — filter on status changing to "pending_review"
+1. Document Updated trigger — filter by the review collection

 Tips for building workflows